 What’s caused the chaos?

 The extremely fast uptake of tools such as Microsoft Teams may have caused people to start using information in ways they never have before.
 A number of clients have told us they have information stored within Teams, OneDrive, within email attachments, and they're finding it increasingly difficult to work out what’s what.

-With tools so easy to use and accessible from all of our devices, not clearly understanding the best methods for collaborating with documents or having no clear rules about how to do so can quickly create a headache.
+With tools so easy to use and accessible from all of our devices, not understanding the best methods for collaborating with documents or having no clear rules about how to do so can quickly create a headache.

-If this is allowed to continue, we're going to find that the introduction of these tools may create a significant technical debt.
+If this is allowed to continue, we're going to find the introduction of these tools may create a significant technical debt.
 Information will be harder to find than ever before.

 What issues has this raised?

 Not being able to find information makes knowledge harder to capture, harder to retrieve and reduces the productive capacity of your people.

 Rather than improving productivity, as these tools are intended to do, difficulties finding information and the need to rework information due to poor version control may lead to general frustration.
 In some cases, clients have reverted to network folders and paper documents, because it’s all just been too hard.